When warm evenings arrive in North Mississippi, your backyard should be a peaceful retreat.

 If you’ve tried to handle mosquitoes yourself, you’ve probably seen a long list of “natural” or DIY ideas online.
 Unfortunately, most don’t offer real, lasting relief..

-Lemon balm, mint, and citronella are often advertised as natural repellents.
-While they smell pleasant, the plants themselves don’t actually drive mosquitoes away.
-Their oils only help when they’re crushed and applied directly to skin — and even then, the effect fades quickly.
-Planting them in your landscape won’t make much difference.
+Lemon balm, mint, and citronella are frequently marketed as natural mosquito repellents.
+Although they have a pleasant scent, the plants alone do not effectively repel mosquitoes.
+Their oils can only provide some protection when crushed and applied directly to the skin, and even then, the repellency diminishes rapidly.
+Simply planting these herbs in your garden won’t significantly reduce mosquito presence.

-Those glowing zappers may look satisfying, but studies show they kill far more beneficial insects than mosquitoes.
-Traps can sometimes make things worse by attracting mosquitoes from other yards into yours.
+While those glowing zappers may seem satisfying, research indicates they often eliminate more helpful insects than mosquitoes.
+Additionally, traps can sometimes exacerbate the problem by drawing mosquitoes from neighboring yards into your own.

-Citronella candles or incense can help a little if you’re sitting right next to them, but they only protect a very small area.
-Unless you surround yourself with a ring of candles, mosquitoes will simply fly around the smoke.
+Citronella candles or incense can provide some protection if you’re seated nearby, but their effect is limited to a small area.
+Without forming a ring of candles around yourself, mosquitoes will just fly past the smoke.

-DIY sprays made with essential oils like lemongrass, peppermint, or garlic can smell nice, but they break down quickly outdoors — especially in heat and humidity.
-For serious infestations, you’ll spend more time reapplying than enjoying your yard.
+DIY sprays with essential oils such as lemongrass, peppermint, or garlic can have pleasant scents but tend to break down rapidly outdoors, particularly in hot, humid conditions.
+For heavy infestations, you’ll find yourself reapplying more often than enjoying your yard.

 Thankfully, there are tried-and-true steps that really do make a difference.
 They focus on prevention, cleanup, and consistency.